Daring Young Man: Plot

 Jonathan Peckinpaw is a struggling proprietor of an air conditioning store.
 When his store is destroyed by an explosion in the shop next door, set off by Nazi spies, his failure is complete.
 He attempts to enlist in the Army, Navy, Marines, and Air Corps.
 Due to his lack of physical stature, he is refused by each service.
 His friend, the newspaper reporter Ann Minter, attempts to help him build up his physique by taking up bowling.
 However, he is terrible at it.
 Peckinpaw's grandmother is a die-hard gambler, and introduces her grandson to Sam Long, another gambler.
 Unbeknownst to everyone, Long has developed a sure fire way to cheat at bowling: a radio-controlled bowling ball.
 He claims to be able to teach Peckinpaw how to bowl in an incredibly short period of time.
 Using the radio-controlled ball, Peckinpaw becomes an overnight bowling phenomenon, and Long cleans up on the gambling activity betting against him.

 The Nazi spies, Hans Mueller, Karl Rankin, and Marlene Frederick, who blew up the building next to Peckinpaw's store, are attempting to signal their counterparts offshore.
 However, something is interfering with their short wave signals.
 They discover that the interference is coming from the radio signals Long uses to control the bowling ball.
-They befriend Long and Peckinpaw, and utilize Long's radio to send coded messages to their comrades.
+They befriend Long and Peckinpaw, and use Long's radio to send coded messages to their comrades.
 The FBI tracks down the signals to the bowling alley, and attempt to capture the spies.
 In the confusion, the spies escape, but the radio-controlled ball is revealed.
 The FBI rushes off after the spies, and Long quietly slips away, leaving Peckinpaw alone to deal with a hostile crowd upset over the cheating scam.
 They attack him and send him to the hospital.

 Minter visits him in the hospital, and despises him for the cheating scam.
 However, Peckinpaw convinces her that he knew nothing about the radio-controlled ball, and simply thought he was bowling well.
 Minter eventually believes him, and helps him escape from the hospital.
 He knows where the spies are hiding out, and gets them to chase him, leading them directly into the custody of the FBI.
 Right after the spies are arrested Peckinpaw receives his orders from the War Department, requesting that he report for duty.